PoisotLab/ms_metaweb_transfer/manuscript.md

 allow for the inference of features in the latent space can be used, such as for example dissimilarity in functional traits).
-Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph [RDPG; @Young2007RanDot] model predicts the interaction between species through a function of the nodes' features.
+Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph [RDPG; @Young2007RanDot] model predicts the interaction between species through a function of the nodes' features through matrix multiplication.
 Thus, from latent traits and nodes position, we can infer interactions.

 ## Implementation and code availability